Overv/VulkanTutorial/02_Development_environment.md

 include tools for creating a window to display the rendered results.
-To benefit from the cross-platform advantages of Vulkan and to avoid the horrors of Win32, we'll use the [GLFW library](http://www.glfw.org/) to create a window, which supports both Windows and Linux.
+To benefit from the cross-platform advantages of Vulkan and to avoid the horrors of Win32, we'll use the [GLFW library](http://www.glfw.org/) to create a window, which supports Windows, Linux and MacOS.
 There are other libraries available for this purpose, like [SDL](https://www.libsdl.org/), but the advantage of GLFW is that it also abstracts away some of the other platform-specific things in Vulkan besides just window creation.